lokidokicoki/lokidokicoki.github.io/_geography/belash.md

 ### Lir^an & Sim^ran

-twin cities joined by a bridge over the River K^ren.
-Docks
+- Twin cities joined by a bridge over the River K^ren.
+- Docks

 ### Per^doth